 The most recent and significant flood event that occurred in the SFRA was the February 2020 flood events.
-Heavy rainfall as a result of Storms Dennis, Ciara and Jorge resulted in significant repeated flooding, with extensive flooding of residential and commercial properties occurring throughout the SFRA.
-The primary source of flooding during Storm Dennis in the Mid Cynon 2 SFRA was a result of significant overland runoff being generated from the steep hillsides above Abercwmboi and Mountain Ash draining to the urban areas on the valley floor via a series of ordinary watercourses, many of which became overwhelmed with water and debris and eventually overtopped, impacting several properties on its course of flow.
+Heavy rainfall as a result of Storms Dennis, Ciara and Jorge resulted in significant repeated flooding, with extensive flooding of residential

 The River Cynon also overtopped its banks during Storm Dennis, causing flooding to properties at Mountain Ash.